Lemon-Chad/jpizza-docs/source/main.md

 ##### Complex Methods

-Methods support static typing, asynchronous execution, generic typing, and default arguments just like functions.
+Methods support static typing, asynchronous execution, generic typing, default arguments, and everything else functions have.

 However, methods have another special trait, which is the '**bin**' keyword.
 **Bin** is short for built-in, and allows you to override built-in methods, like